 Queen Margaret, "a strong laboured woman", was fiercely protective of her son and his rights.
 Henry eventually recovered his senses and when showed his son, declared himself pleased and enquired about the child's godfathers.
 Adding to existing doubts about the child's paternity, he declared that Edward must have been fathered by the Holy Ghost.

 In 1460, King Henry VI was captured by the Yorkists at the Battle of Northampton and taken to London as their prisoner.
-The Duke of York was dissuaded from claiming the throne immediately but was appointed Protector of England.
+The Duke of York was appointed Protector of England.
 Margaret, true to character, was not going to accept this meekly.
 She gathered an army to advance her son's cause and York, Salisbury and Warwick were forced into flight before her.

 York returned from exile and laid formal claim to the throne.
 When asked why he had not previously done so, he responded that "though right for a time lies silent, yet it rotteth not, nor shall it perish."
 A compromise was agreed on, whereupon by the Act of Accord, Henry VI was to keep the throne for the remainder of his lifetime but the succession was to go to York and his heirs.
 No one for a moment expected that the spirited Margaret would accept the disinheriting of her son meekly and this proved to be the case.